digitallyinduced/ihp/Guide/installation.markdown

 ```
 After this restart your terminal.

+If you get an error like `error: refusing to create Nix store volume because the boot volume is FileVault encrypted, but encryption-at-rest is not available.`, follow the steps described [in this GitHub Issue](https://github.com/digitallyinduced/ihp/issues/93#issuecomment-639611313).
+We're working on improving this step.

 ##### Linux

 Install nix by running the following command in your shell and follow the instructions on the screen: